mctelinde/markdown-resume/chris_resume.md

     *Senior Software Engineer (Remote), Aug 2021 - Present*

-    * Serve as engineering team lead for 2-3 developers
+    * Lead a team of software engineers in discovery, design, and development on the following projects:
+      * A "statement of work" contract creation utility
+      * A successor vendor payment system which rates records based on record turn time and other contract-driven criteria
+    * Implement feature requests for a newly-developed data entry application used by record collectors (i.e., vendors)
-    * Collaborate with team members in business, QA, development, and other stakeholders to determine the best technical solution for business needs defined by LexisNexis Risk Solutions.
+    * Collaborate with team members across the organization to determine the best technical solutions for business needs defined by company stakeholders
-    * Collaborate with team members
 <br><br>

 2014-2021